Anatomiclab/GastroFLOW/README.md

 # Accelerating gastric carcinoma diagnosis with a weakly supervised artificial intelligence-based system by prioritizing gastric biopsy whole slide images

-This repository provides scripts (Gastric Carcinoma classification Network "GCNet" and Gastric-specific Prioritization Workflow "GastroFLOW") for the article "Accelerating gastric carcinoma diagnosis with a weakly supervised artificial intelligence-based system by prioritizing gastric biopsy whole slide images".
+This repository contains the source code for our project where we developed a weakly supervised Artificial Intelligence (AI) system, namely Gastric Case Prioritization Workflow (GastroFLOW), to accelerate the diagnosis of gastric carcinoma by effectively classifying and prioritizing gastric biopsy whole slide images (WSIs).

-GCNet is the Gastric Carcinoma classification Network developed in the study.
-It is an ensemble of optimized Multilayer Perceptron (MLP) neural networks trained on downsampled cellular features extracted from gastric biopsy whole slide images (WSIs).
-GCNet is designed to classify WSIs as either carcinoma (CA) or non-carcinoma (non-CA) cases.
-The top-performing MLP networks, based on Area Under the Curve (AUC) values, are selected and ensembled together.
-A majority voting scheme is used to classify WSIs based on the sum of votes from the MLP-based networks.
-The average of the MLP network outputs is used to calculate the mean case malignancy score, which is a measure of the probability of a case being CA. This score is used to prioritize cases for further review.
+GastroFLOW builds upon the Gastric Carcinoma classification Network (GCNet), an ensemble of high-performing Multi-Layer Perceptron (MLP) networks designed to reduce prediction variance and enhance generalization.
+GCNet employs a majority voting scheme for robust WSI classification.

-GastroFLOW, on the other hand, is the Gastric Case Prioritization Workflow developed in the study.
-It integrates GCNet and additional processing steps to enhance the triage ability for CA cases, especially those with low tumor area content.
-GastroFLOW involves the tiling of non-CA WSIs into smaller image tiles and re-evaluation using GCNet.
-Tiled images with a mean malignancy prediction score above a certain threshold are considered positive for carcinoma (P-CA).
-Cases are then assigned a grading based on the original GCNet prediction and the P-CA prediction from the tiled images.
-Cases graded as CA or suspicious for carcinoma are prioritized for further review, while those graded as benign are deemed lower risk.
-GastroFLOW aims to improve the detection and prioritization of CA cases, particularly those with low tumor content.
+GastroFLOW leverages the capabilities of GCNet and enhances its performance by introducing an optimized thresholding strategy for identifying and prioritizing WSIs with low tumor area content.
+Additionally, GastroFLOW generates a tumor probability heatmap as a Computer-Aided Diagnosis (CAD) tool at the WSI level, highlighting suspected gastric cancer regions.

 ## Content